Aims and Scope

 - Real-time rendering and interaction with anatomy models

-The submission to the poster track at EG VCBM consists of a 1 – 2 page abstract and must include at least one figure.
+The submission to the poster track at EG VCBM consists of a 1 – 2 page abstract (in a CGF LaTeX style) and must include at least one figure.
 The poster abstracts will be reviewed by the poster conference chairs and the abstracts of the accepted posters will be included on the VCBM 2022 webpage.
 The material from the poster can be re-used for a full paper submission somewhere else.
 This act is not to be considered self-plagiarism.
 At least one author of an accepted poster must register for the conference and present their work at the poster at the time of the poster session.
 Please submit your non-anonymized poster abstract submissions including authors’ names, affiliations, and acknowledgments.
-Any readable PDF is acceptable.
 You can also attach a poster draft as additional material for the submission, but it is not mandatory.
 Note that the authors must bring the final printed poster with them (there will be no printing at the venue).
 The poster should be printed on a paper no larger than A0 (or A1) portrait (84.1cm x 118.9cm = 33.1in x 46.8in).

 Please make sure your poster submissions include authors’ names, affiliations, and acknowledgments.

 - Poster abstract submission deadline: August 19, 2022